-As photographers, we love the holidays because they provide us with plenty of photo opportunities.
+As photographers, we love the holidays because they provide us with plenty of amazing photo opportunities.
 A challenge that we face as photographers in any situation is capturing the essence of an event, whether it be a wedding, a 90th birthday celebration, or the holidays.

-If you are shooting in low light to capture the ambiance of the evening, you may want to try using a tripod so that your images will be sharp, allowing you to use the lowest ISO setting in order to avoid digital noise in your images.
+If you are shooting in low light to capture the ambiance of the evening, you may want to try using a tripod so that your images will be sharp, allowing you to use the lowest ISO setting in order to avoid noise in your images.

-2. Don’t be afraid to play with color, either.
+Don’t be afraid to play with color, either.
 Depending on what type of holiday decorations you are photographing, you may see a variety of colors.

-3. Finally, now is the perfect time to experiment with depth of field.
+Holidays are the perfect time to experiment with depth of field.
 The lights from the decorations, as well as candlelight, provide a wonderful backdrop when using a shallow depth of field.

 I think it’s safe to say that the majority of us get really excited about the food at the holidays.
 Not only is it just plain delicious, but it is also one of the things that brings everyone together.